 For decking around pools (especially salt water pools), Critchley recommends homeowners coat their deck more frequently, around every four to six months.

-Love the timber look minus the maintenance?
-HardieDeck can be stained to look like timber, but unlike traditional timber, it is moisture resistant and won't rot, making it the perfect choice for pool areas.
+Want a great looking deck minus the maintenance?
+HardieDeck can be sealed with a tint in almost every colour.
+Unlike traditional timber, it is moisture resistant and won't rot, making it the perfect choice for pool areas.

 Call our friendly experts on 13 83 53 to find out how HardieDeck can save you time and money.